 Operational signals to monitor

 Regime change is not identified by a single candle, but by a coherent set of signals.
+Activate operational filter and strategy suspension if needed.

 - Persistent drop in setup quality versus the normal sample.